Mark-Paul Gosselaar: Career

 On June 8, 2009, Gosselaar appeared on Late Night with Jimmy Fallon in character as Zack Morris to promote his show Raising the Bar, indicating that the name Mark-Paul Gosselaar is his stage name and declaring, as Zack, that he would participate in a Saved by the Bell "Class" reunion that is being spearheaded by Fallon.
 On February 4, 2015, Gosselaar reunited with Mario Lopez, Elizabeth Berkley, Dennis Haskins and Tiffani Thiessen on The Tonight Show Starring Jimmy Fallon, where they appeared in a Saved by the Bell sketch with Fallon.

 In October 2009, he made his off-Broadway stage debut in Theresa Rebeck's play The Understudy with The Roundabout Theatre Company.
 The show extended its limited New York run until January 17, 2010.

 Gosselaar began filming the TNT series Franklin & Bash on March 28, 2010.
 The series premiered on June 1, 2011.
 On November 11, 2014, it was announced that the series was canceled, after four seasons.
 The FOX series Pitch cast Gosselaar in the main role of Mike Lawson, star catcher and team captain, in February 2016, and premiered on September 22, 2016.
 On May 1, 2017, it was announced that the series was canceled, after one season.
 He appeared in two episodes of Tiffani Thiessen's cooking show, Dinner at Tiffani's.

-In 2019, Gosselaar began playing the lead role of Paul Jackson (Rainbow's father) in ABC comedy series Mixed-ish (spin-off and prequel series of Black-ish).
+In 2019, Gosselaar began playing the lead role of Paul Johnson (Rainbow's father) in ABC comedy series Mixed-ish (spin-off and prequel series of Black-ish).
 He took over the role from Anders Holm, who played the character in the pilot episode.
 Gosselaar also reprised his role as Zack Morris in the 2020 sequel series Saved by the Bell.